p4lang/p4c/docs/JSON_format.md

 must both resolve to integral values, which we call respectively `cond` and `offset`.
 If `cond` is 0, the primitive behaves exactly like `_jump` and we jump to the primitive call at index `offset`; otherwise the primitive is a no-op.
+- `exit`: implements the P4 built-in `exit` statement.
+The packet will be "marked for exit" by setting a dedicated flag; it is currently the responsibility of the target to reset the flag between pipelines if so desired.
 - `assume` and `assert`: these 2 statements are used in P4 for formal program verification.
 They both take a single parameter (a boolean expression) and they share the same implementation in bmv2 (the switch will log an error message and